ftl-mv-translation/ftl-mv-translation/README.md

 1. Unzip the latest FTL: Multiverse into src-en/ directory
 2. Run `mvloc batch-generate --clean en`

-The command extracts localizable strings from `src-en/` and updates  `en.json` files in `locale/`.
-Weblate can automatically grab the JSON changes once the repository is updated.
+The command extracts localizable strings from `src-en/` and updates  `en.po` files in `locale/`.
+Weblate can automatically grab the changes once the repository is updated.

 ### Changing string extraction criteria